 Here’s a list of websites where you can contact people from all over the world who will open their house for you:

 Couchsurfing is the most known and popular platform that connect travelers with hosts.
 You can become a verified member for $20 per year but it’s not mandatory.
+However, if you’re not verified, you can only contact a limited amount of people per week.
 I discovered this website in 2010 and always had a good experiences with it.
 However, more and more people have been complaining about couchsurfing, stating that it’s not the same like it used to be, that it became more of a social media profit platform with less real travelers and more people looking for an exotic date.
 I’ve even heard a few horror stories about guys harassing girls, expecting sex in exchange for the free stay,… Despite all the negativity, I still think Couchsurfing is a good and well-functioning platform.
 Niko and I used it not so long ago and never had any bad or weird experiences.
 My tips: read the profile thoroughly (especially the references), be picky, exchange a few messages, maybe connect on Facebook to stalk them a little (now who’s the creep here) or contact the travelers that left a reference to your potential host , follow your feeling and if you are a solo female traveler, you might feel safer to only connect with female hosts.

 If you don’t want to use couchsurfing or you want to have more options, here’s a list of alternative platforms where you can also connect with fellow-travelers and locals:

 This website is the younger brother of Couchsurfing and is a non-profit open source to connect travelers and hosts.
 It doesn’t have as many members as couchsurfing but so far I haven’t come across any bad reviews.
 I think it’s definitely worth checking out!